🏆🎮 STATE CHAMPIONS! 🎮🏆

 #PageMiddleSchool #7thGradeEnglish #StudentLearning #FigurativeLanguage #PoetryAnalysis

-3 days ago, Stefan Mygas
+about 2 months ago, Stefan Mygas

 english 1